Erasmus Courses for Teachers in Budapest, Hungary

 To arrive by bus:

 Several buses stop outside the school or nearby.
-The most convenient ones are buses no. 9 and 109.
+The most convenient is bus no. 9.
 Get off at ‘Zsigmond tér’ or ‘Kolosy tér’ bus stops.

 The area is easily accessible by road and the region benefits from an excellent public transport system.
-A network of trains, buses, and tramways make it simple and affordable not only to get to school every day but also to discover Budapest and the surrounding area.
+A network of trains, buses, and tramways makes it simple and affordable to get to school every day and discover Budapest and the surrounding area.

 To arrive by suburban train: